christopherseaman/datasci_217/exam1.md

 `````

 ## Question 4: Find Distant Cutsites in FASTA Data (30 points)
-File name: `find_distant_cutsites.py`
+File name: `find_cutsites.py`

+In molecular biology, restriction enzymes cut DNA at specific sequences called restriction sites or cut sites.
+Finding pairs of cut sites that are a certain distance apart is important for various genetic engineering techniques.
+Cutsites are often represented with a vertical bar (|) in the cut site sequence, indicating where the enzyme cuts the DNA.

+An example:
+- Take cut site sequence "G|GATCC" for BamHI:
+- In the sequence dna="AAGG|GATCCTT", the cut site starts at index 4
+- The enzyme would cut between G and T, resulting in "AAGG" and "GATCCTT".
+- So the cut would happen before dna[4], which we would count as it's location.

 Create a Python script that finds pairs of restriction enzyme cut sites that are 80-120 kilobase pairs (kbp) apart in a given FASTA file.
 Your script should:

-1. Accept two arguments: the FASTA file path and a cut site sequence (e.g., "GGATCC" for BamHI).
+1. Accept two arguments: the FASTA file path (data/random_sequence.fasta) and a cut site sequence (e.g., "G|GATCC")
-2. Read the FASTA file.
+2. Read the FASTA file and save the DNA sequence to a variable omitting whitespace.
-3. Find all occurrences of the cut site in the DNA sequence.
-Consider the start of the cut site as its location.
+3. Find all occurrences of the cut site (specified below) in the DNA sequence.
-4. Find all pairs of cut sites that are 80-120 kbp apart.
+4. Find all pairs of cut site locations that are 80,000-120,000 base pairs (80-120 kbp) apart.
 5. Print the total number of cut site pairs found and the positions of the first 5 pairs.
 6. Save a summary of the results in the results directory as "distant_cutsite_summary.txt".

+Tips:
+- When running the script, put the cut site sequence in quotes to prevent issues with the pipe character, e.g., "G|GATCC".
+- Remember to remove the `|` character from the cut site sequence before searching for it in the DNA sequence.
+- Consider using string methods like `.replace()` or `strip()` to remove whitespace from the FASTA sequence.
+- (optional, advanced) The `re` module can be helpful for finding all occurrences of the cut site in the sequence.

 ### Task

-Run the script on the random sequence you generated in Question 2 and with cut site sequence "ACCTGC" (BspMI)
+Run the script on the random sequence you generated in Question 2 and with cut site sequence "G|GATCC" (BamHI)

 Example usage:
 `````
-python find_distant_cutsites.py bioinformatics_project/data/random_sequence.fasta GGATCC
+python find_distant_cutsites.py data/random_sequence.fasta "G|GATCC"
 `````

 Expected output: